This article was updated on March 2020 for iterm2 version 3.3.9

 Switching to new operating system comes with lots of nostalgic and uneasy feelings.
 Looking for similar experiences in new OS is quite common.

-Dropdown terminal is one of the application developers switching to macos miss the most.
+Dropdown terminal is one of the application developers switching from linux to macos miss the most.
 Though

 guake does not work with mac, Iterm2 can be configured to setup as dropdown terminal.